jestenough/code-challenges/collections/learngo/09-go-type-system/questions/01-questions-predeclared-types.md

 ## What's a predeclared data type?
 1. A data type used only in the compiler
-2. A built-in data type that comes with Go that you can use it from anywhere without importing any package
+2. A built-in data type that comes with Go that you can use it from anywhere without importing any package `CORRECT`
 3. The data type of a variable

 ## By using only 8 bits, how many different numbers or states can you represent?
 1. 8
 2. 16
-3. 256
+3. 256 `CORRECT`
 4. 65536

 > **3:** 2^8 is 256, so you can represent 256 different states.